schliesser/sitecrawler/README.md

 # TYPO3 Sitemap crawler

-This extension provides a Symfony command to crawl the sitemap including all sub sitemaps.
-It gathers all available urls and then calls each url to warm up the TYPO3 page cache.
+This extension provides a Symfony command to crawl any sitemap including all sub sitemaps.
+It gathers all available urls and then calls each url.
+This way you can warm up the TYPO3 page cache.
+Any standard sitemap can be crawled: TYPO3, Shopware, ...

 You can provide custom request headers in json format.